Riemannian Generative Decoder: Methodology

 \subsection{Datasets}

-\paragraph{Cell cycle stages.} Measuring gene expression of individual fibroblasts with single-cell RNA sequencing captures a continuous, asynchronous progression through the cell division cycle.
-Transcriptomic changes occur through these phases, yielding cyclic patterns in gene expression.
+\paragraph{Cell cycle stages.} Measuring gene expression levels of individual fibroblasts with single-cell RNA sequencing captures a continuous, asynchronous progression through the cell division cycle.
+Transcriptomic changes occur through these phases, yielding cyclic patterns in gene expression --- topologically, this process forms closed loops ($\mathbb{S}^1$) or higher-dimensional tori \citep{rappez2020deepcycle, rizvi2017single}.
 As the data is not coupled in nature (we cannot identify and keep track of individual cells), unsupervised learning is suitable for picking up patterns about the underlying distribution of cells.

-We apply our Riemannian generative decoder to the human fibroblast scRNA-seq dataset (5367 cells × 10789 genes) introduced in DeepCycle \citep{riba2022cell} and archived on Zenodo \citep{riba_zenodo}.
+We apply our \textsl{Riemannian generative decoder} to the human fibroblast scRNA-seq dataset ($5\,367$ cells × $10\,789$ genes) introduced in DeepCycle \citep{riba2022cell} and archived on Zenodo \citep{riba_zenodo}.
 Data were already preprocessed by scaling each cell to equal library size, log-transforming gene counts, and smoothing and filtering using a standard single-cell pipeline.
-Before modeling, we subsampled to 189 genes annotated with the cell cycle gene ontology term (GO:0007049) retrieved via QuickGO \citep{binns2009quickgo} in accordance with other cell cycle studies.
+Before modeling, we subsampled to $189$ genes annotated with the cell cycle gene ontology term (GO:0007049) retrieved via QuickGO \citep{binns2009quickgo} in accordance with other cell cycle studies.

-\paragraph{Branching diffusion process.} The synthetic dataset from \citet{mathieu2019continuous}\footnote{Available under MIT license} simulates data with tree-like structure using a hierarchical branching diffusion process.
-Starting from a root node at the origin in \(\mathbb{R}^d\), we generate a tree of total depth \(D\), where each node at depth \(\ell\) produces \(C\) child nodes at depth \(\ell+1\).
-Child nodes are obtained by adding Gaussian noise to their parent node, with variance \textit{optionally} decreasing with depth:
+\paragraph{Branching diffusion process.} The synthetic dataset from \citet{mathieu2019continuous}\footnote{Available under MIT license} simulates tree-structured data via a hierarchical branching diffusion: from a root at the origin in \(\mathbb{R}^d\) we grow a depth-\(D\) tree where each node at depth \(\ell\) produces \(C\) children by

-where \(\sigma\) is the base noise level, \(p \geq 1\) is a scaling parameter, and \(I\) is the identity matrix.
-For every node, we also generate \(S\) noisy sibling observations to simulate measurement noise: